Charasin/Flappy_Bird_NBU/README.md

 * Each time you successfully pass a set of pipes, your score increases.
 * The game restarts automatically when the bird collides with a pipe or the ground.
-* Background clouds move slowly for a sense of depth and colors of the pipes change as your score grows.
+* Background clouds move across the sky and are rendered with round overlapping circles for a more natural look.
+Pipe speed has been increased for a faster game pace and colors of the pipes change as your score grows.
 * Simple sound effects are generated with the Web Audio API for flapping, scoring, winning milestones and losing.